Continuous-time weakly self-avoiding walk on $\mathbb{Z}$ has strictly monotone escape speed: Two-point function, susceptibility and correlation length

-In general, for any $k\in \N$, Thus, using symmetry, the correlation length of order $k$ (defined in \eqref{exponent:nu_k}) satisfies which gives the critical exponent $\nu_k=1$ .
+Thus, using symmetry, the correlation length of order $k$ (defined in \eqref{exponent:nu_k}) satisfies which gives the critical exponent $\nu_k=1$ . \end{corollary}

-\end{corollary} \emph{Proof. } For $\Re(\nu) > \nu_c$, by the same argument as for Proposition~\ref{prop:chi}, The proof for the asymptotic formula is analogous.
-For $k\ge 2$, we calculate $\sum_{j=1}^\infty j^k Q^j$ by differentiating the geometric series, then we use the same argument. $\qedsymbol$
+\begin{proof} For $\Re(\nu) > \nu_c$, by the same argument as for Proposition~\ref{prop:chi}, The proof of the asymptotic formula is analogous.
+For $k\ge 2$, we calculate $\sum_{j=1}^\infty j^k Q^j$ by differentiating the geometric series, then we use the same argument. \end{proof}